Gloucestershire Warwickshire Steam Railway works relieve flooding

 Completed works to contain the River Isbourne // Credit: Ian Scholey/GWSR

-GWSR has successfully concluded this year’s normal running season, and is now preparing for its Santa Specials, which run between and the North Pole (aka Winchcombe).
-Father Christmas and his army of helpers will offer a warm welcome to all visitors, who can buy their tickets here.
+GWSR has successfully concluded this year’s normal running season, and is now preparing for its Santa Specials, which run between Racecourse and the North Pole (aka Winchcombe).
+Father and his army of helpers will offer a warm welcome to all visitors, who can buy their tickets here.

 Ian Scholey, the GWSR’s Infrastructure Manager and a professional civil engineer, explained: “This is an area with a history of flooding, which has caused erosion of the banks at the foot of the railway embankment and an increasing risk of damaging the railway embankment itself.
 In addition, deposits of gravel had formed an island on the upstream side of the bridge, interrupting the flow of water.